※ Edited: 10/30/17 ※

 "Oh god, if I had anything other than a half a twinkie in my stomach I would hurl."
 Ariel put her head between her knees trying to block out the images in her head.

 "I'm going back for Addy!"
 Mack was tired of listening to her.
-"Garnett, do not try to stop me."
-He yelled when his path was blocked.
+His path was quickly blocked.
+"Garnett, do not try to stop me!"

-"Nobody's gonna tryo stop you.
+"Nobody's gonna to stop you.
 We're all going back!"
 He announced to the rest of them.
 "We just need a plan."

 "You don't understand!
 These people are worse than Zs!
 They'll kill all of you!"
 Cassandra screamed.
 She had the guilt of one person on her conscious.
 She couldn't stand the guilt of all of their deaths.

 "Shut up!"
-Once more the group turned on him.
+The group turned on him once more.

 "Do you know where they've taken her?"